nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find a person using keywords
-2. AddressBook shows a list of persons whose names match at least one keyword
+2. InsurancePal shows a list of persons whose names match at least one keyword

    Use case ends.